Print, Digital, or Both?

 First, take the main article from your newsletter and use it as a blog post.
 Then, both in the middle and at the end of the post include a call-to-action such as “Get our email newsletter for more tips and back pain solutions” that has them join your email list.
 This will help to steadily grow your audience and lead people towards signing up for a consultation.

-Reach out to local gyms, health stores, and other businesses who are active on social media and email.
+Reach out to local gyms, health stores, and other businesses that are active on social media and email.
 Ask them to share your online newsletter to their page or subscribers.
 You can also offer to do the same in return with their website, event, or something else that would benefit their business and benefit your patients (make sure it helps both ways!).

 Clients who print patient newsletters with us get online newsletters included.
 But if your service doesn’t include that, creating them is easier said than done.
 Don’t give up!
 We hope these tips help overcome the initial difficulty because once you’ve started it can be an easy monthly tool for your practice.